 Our housing proposals will bring a wide range of benefits to Aston in the form of:

-- New high quality housing; - Affordable housing (up to 50% / 22 dwellings); - More than the required amount of formal and informal public open space on site; - Increased spending and customers to support local businesses and facilities such as the local school. - Access to the development will be provided off Cote Road.
+- New high quality housing; - Affordable housing (up to 50% / 15 No. dwellings); - 30% formal and informal public open space on site; - Land for allotments; - Increased spending and customers to support local businesses and facilities such as the local school.